pandamanish/Monitoring-Scaling/README.md

 ## Verify the Results
 After running the script, verify the deployment by:

-Checking the EC2 Instances: Ensure they are in a running state and accessible.
+Checking the EC2 Instances: Ensured they are in a running state and accessible.
-Accessing the Load Balancer DNS: Use the provided DNS name to confirm that the web application is serving content correctly.
+Accessing the Load Balancer DNS: Used the provided DNS name to confirm that the web application is serving content correctly.
-Reviewing the SNS Notifications: Confirm that you receive alerts for any scaling events or health issues.
+Reviewing the SNS Notifications: Confirmed that I receive alerts for any scaling events or health issues.
-Technologies Used
-AWS Services: EC2, ALB, ASG, SNS
-Programming Language: Python
-Library: Boto3 for AWS SDK
-Infrastructure as Code: Automated deployment through scripting